Gaming7 min readMay 12, 2026

 d100 (percentile) — two d10s

-How to roll ability scores (character creation)
+How to roll ability scores (4d6 drop lowest)

 Understanding advantage and disadvantage